demian85/gnip/README.md

 #### options.bucket
 The unit of time for which count data will be provided.
 Options: "day", "hour", "minute".
 Optional, for /counts calls.

+#### options.rateLimiter
+A <a href="https://www.npmjs.com/package/limiter">limiter</a> object, used to control the rate of collection.
+Optional.
+If unspecified, a rate limit of 10 requests a second will be shared between Search streams.
+If you have a non-standard rate limit, you should pass this parameter.

 ## API methods

 #### stream.start()